Guillamon/master-data-science/Report.md

 However my main concerns were others...

 First of all, finding a method to get to a model with reasonable accuracy.
-Although I tried it, I **couldn´t rely on a simple holdout sample** for two reasons: with monthly data I had at best 50 solid observations (the brand started in 2014), and I would be left stark naked if the model was just really good on the tested period.
+Although I tried it, I **couldn´t rely on a simple holdout sample** for two reasons: with monthly data I had at best 50 solid observations (the brand started in 2014), so I really couldn´t afford leaving observations out.
+Plus, this metohod would leave me stark naked if the model was just really good on the tested period

 **Time series cross validation (TSCV)**, also known as forecasting on a rolling window, **had to be my approach**.
 This method runs several tests, where it has trained a model only with observations that ocurred *before* the test.
-The main advantage for me was that it gives a better idea of the robustness of a model.
-After a little exploring, I concluded the TSCV would begin [twelve] months before the last observation.
+Of course, this meant slower computing too, but the main advantage was that it gives a better idea of the robustness of a model.
+After a little exploring, I concluded the TSCV would begin twelve months before the last observation.

-My other concern was the metric I should use for accuracy.
+My other concern was the **metric I should use for accuracy**.
 In the end I was inclined to use **Mean Absolute Scaled Errors, MASE**.
-This takes the Mean Absolute Error, and scales it by using the Mean Absolute Error of a benchmark method: Naive Forecasting.
-A 1 states that a model is just as bad a Naive forecast, and a 0.5 two times better.
+This takes the Mean Absolute Error, and scales it by using the MAE of a benchmark method: Naive Forecasting.
+A 1 states that a model is just as bad a Naive forecast, and a 0.5 is two times better.
 The great advantage of the metric clearly was that I could use it to compare different models and forecasts of other time series.

 The greatest of all my worries was however, **finding a method fast and reliable enough to test combinations of predictors to come up with a decent model**.
 My problem was that with more than 40 predictors all possible combinations were countless, so trying all was NOT an option.
 To make a long story short the best way I found relied on randomness and bruteforce, just my style!

-This method was **Stepwise Regression**.
+This method was **Hybrid Stepwise Regression**.
 I defined a function that added one predictor at a time.
 The one that increased accuracy the most was chosen.
 This process was iterated until accuracy would improve no longer.
 Then I would replicate the process removing predictors.
-I would check the residuals of the resulting model, and if they didn´t satisfy me, I would simply add a few predictors randomly and reiterate.
+I would check the residuals of the resulting model, and if they didn´t satisfy me, I would simply add a few predictors more or less randomly and reiterate.
 Surprisingly this would give good results.

-As a final step, I wanted to know when should I cut my data, since I didn´t want to train with too long or too short time series.
-With the model I found, I performed multiple forecasts, each beginning at a different month.
+As a final step, I wanted to know **when should I cut my data**, since I didn´t want to train with too long or too short time series.
+With the model I found, I performed **multiple forecasts, each beginning at a different month**.
 The month that returned best accuracy would be when my time series should start.

 <h5 align="center"> TESTS OF THE WINNER MODEL, PRETTY SATISFYING </h5>
 <p align = "center" >